 Perhaps one of the most recurrent complaints about Elementor is the fact that sometimes it gets a little slow, some users offer strange and inefficient solutions on how to improve the velocity of the load in WordPress.
 I, personally, haven’t experienced this issue.
 But, in this post, we will discuss how to solve it.

 In most cases, this issue is associated with the web host specifically.
 If you have hired the services of a questionable company to host your website, it is very likely that you could experience similar issues.
 In most cases, the load time should not exceed 2 seconds.
 I have been working for years with SiteGround and the truth is that it has never given me this type of problems.
-The site around is recommended by WordPress.com and it is very popular among Elementor users.
+This web host is recommended by WordPress.com and it is very popular among Elementor users.

 Also, you might try optimizing your images.
 The fact is that if you do not have images optimized for web, they are very likely to slow down your site.
 In any case, your images should not exceed 350kb and be not bigger than 1920 x 1280 pixels.
 A cool tip is to edit them in Photoshop and use the save for web feature, saving it in JPG with quality around 75%; or you can try saving it as a GIF if it does not have too many colors.
 I have used Photoshop but there are lots of options for optimizing your images.
 You can use a plugin such as Imagify or a website such as tinyPNG.com.
 Just make sure to have all of your images optimized do your web does not suffer.